MaxCaudle/Boulder_AI_CPW_study/README.md

 This project serves two purposes: replicate the CPW Gunnison Basin Project with ML algorithims and show Boulder AI's potential value add.

-This project's success will be scored on three goals:
+This project's success will be scored on two goals:
 1) Accurately replicate the CPW human counted results
 2) The project's expandability and robustness
-3) Demonstrated additional value add Boulder AI's hardware will make possible

 ## Models to consider